xdqc/go-trivia/readme.md

     d.
 Covariance matrix

-     All of this part were implemented in ```Golang``` from scratch, which gave me significantly higher quizzing accuracy than the naive frequency-counting approach used by most relevant projects.
+     All of these were implemented in ```Golang``` from scratch, which gave me significantly higher quizzing accuracy than the naive frequency-counting approach used by most relevant projects.